moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-08-11-famix-importer-with-treesitterfamixintegration.md

 You can directly load the C metamodel from the Moose toolbar by going to the **Library** menu: *Library Famix > Load additional modules > Load Famix-Cpp*
 :::

-### The TreeSitterFamixIntegration package
+### The TreeSitterFamixIntegration project
-Next, we need to load the TreeSitterFamixIntegration package.
-This package provides both pharo-tree-sitter and SRSymbolResolver.
+Next, we need to load the TreeSitterFamixIntegration project.
+It provides both pharo-tree-sitter and SRSymbolResolver.

 ```smalltalk
  Metacello new